AwesomeMc101/Matrix-/README.md

 * The constructor does not have a default check to ensure each row/column is numerically aligned.
 You can build that in or add checks.

+# What is NINT?
+* Just a typedef I'm used to using since I originally wrote this lib for a neural network.
+* Stands for "neural int" lol.
+* You can change it from a `long double` to basically any other type to save memory if needed, it shouldn't affect the calculations at all.

 # Operators
 * Matrices have the +-* operators all built in.
 These operators support matrix upon matrix arithmetic ```(m_1 * m_2)``` and matrix on integer arithmetic ```(m_1 * 3)```